 One afternoon, a good friend came knocking at my door.
-He lead me outside and down the street, past the mega-Safeway and into the little fruit-and-vegetable bodega on the corner.
-I didn’t have to do anything, just trail listlessly behind him as he filled his basket, which was good because that was about all I could handle.
+He led me outside and down the street, past the mega-Safeway and into the little fruit-and-vegetable bodega on the corner.
+I didn’t have to do anything, just trail listlessly behind him as he filled his basket, which was good because it was about all I could handle.

-We took the streetcar to his home in Mission Heights.
-He sat me down in his delightful remodel-in-progress kitchen with its ocher walls and creamy trim, the1970’s brown electric stove listing beneath wires dangling from the ceiling.
+We took the streetcar to his home in a neighborhood on a hill in San Francisco.
+He sat me down in his delightful remodel-in-progress kitchen with its ocher walls and creamy trim, the 1970s brown electric stove listing beneath a tangle of wires dangling from the ceiling.
 It was early spring evening, pale green and cool and sweet.

-He set a small bowl of almonds and a nice glass of chilled riesling on the table.
+He set a small bowl of almonds and a nice glass of chilled Riesling on the table.
 Soon there was another dish of olives, some crackers and a crumbly, goaty cheese.
-I felt something begin to stir and awaken within me, responding to a kind of nourishment that was more than just food.
+As I ate, I felt something begin to stir and awaken within me, responding to a kind of nourishment that was more than the food.
 I had not realized how dull and broken I had become.
 How stuffed with grief and anger and regret.

 Is there a meal in your life that saved you, that provided you with something more than just some flavor and a few calories?
 What would you cook for someone who needed tending to?

 * * *